SAP-samples/teched2025-CA261/exercises/ex2.0/README.md

     **Monitor the execution process and manually approve Cline requests whenever prompted to proceed**
     ---

-   - Automatically runs the command to initialize your CAP project:
+   - Cline runs the command automatically to initialize your CAP project:
      ```
      cds init travel-management
      ```